lorenzhohmann/f5.js/README.md

 f5("#foo").when("click", () => {
   alert("bar");
 });

-// custom f5.js function to add add toggler element to an element (accordion) with additional parameters f5(".toggler-content").addToggler( f5(".toggler"),
-  () => {
-    console.log("toggled");
-  },
-  { closeOnLoad: true, closeOthers: true }
-);
 ```

-My intention is to create a very simple and lightweight library that everyone can understand and use without much understanding.
+My intention is to create a very simple and lightweight library (f5.js is less than 2KB!!) that everyone can understand and use without much understanding.
 Meanwhile there are so many libraries which are much too big (e.g. jQuery) and contain too many "unnecessary" functions.
 The many ingenious frameworks often have a high development and customization effort, but what about the good old small web applications without Node.js Server as backend?
 Exactly here f5.js should help and similar to jQuery it should support you as a developer and be of great advantage especially for beginners.

 # Installation